chenyuan-date/chenyuan-date.github.io/about/index.md

 share: false
 ---

-# Who am I
+# Who are we?

-A PhD student
+Rabbit, Pig, Monkey (RPM for short) to memorize

-# What I am doing
+# What are we doing

 Learn, Summary, Record, Share, Enjoy

-# Why I do
+# Why we do

+For future and dream

-For the dream
+For the colorful life